eolatham/smarthome-dashboard-simulation/team_norms.md

 ### Norm #13

-If a member misses an agreed upon internal team deadline, our team will do the following:
+If a member misses an agreed-upon internal team deadline, our team will do the following:

 - If it's the first offense:
   - Record the details of the offense